 Why CPI Is the Most Important Number

-Research from the US Department of Defense found that CPI is remarkably stable after 20% project completion — it almost never improves by more than 10% for the rest of the project.
+Research from the US Department of Defense found that CPI is remarkably stable after 20% project completion.
+It almost never improves by more than 10% for the rest of the project.
 A CPI of 0.85 at 20% completion means you will likely finish approximately 18% over budget.
-This is why EVM is such a powerful early warning system: it gives you objective forecast data early enough to act.
+This is why EVM is such a powerful early warning system.
+It gives you objective forecast data early enough to act.
+I saw this play out on real projects more than once.

-TCPI answers: "What CPI do we need on all remaining work to finish exactly on budget?"
-A TCPI of 1.15 means you need to complete remaining work 15% more cost-efficiently than your current rate — which is very difficult.
+TCPI answers this question: "What CPI do we need on all remaining work to finish exactly on budget?"
+A TCPI of 1.15 means you need to complete remaining work 15% more cost-efficiently than your current rate, which is very difficult.
 Most experienced PMs treat a TCPI above 1.10 as evidence that the current budget baseline is unrealistic and that a re-baseline conversation with the sponsor is needed.

 💡

-When to use EVM: EVM adds the most value on projects of 3+ months with budgets over $100K where you have a detailed schedule.
+When to use EVM: EVM adds the most value on projects of 3 months or more with budgets over $100K where you have a detailed schedule.
 On shorter, simpler projects the overhead of maintaining a WBS-based schedule to accurately derive PV and EV may exceed the insight it provides.
-For Agile projects, EVM can be adapted using story points × value per point as a proxy for budgeted work.
+For Agile projects, EVM can be adapted using story points multiplied by value per point as a proxy for budgeted work.

 Frequently Asked Questions

 EVM is a project management technique that integrates scope, schedule and cost to objectively measure performance and forecast outcomes.
-By comparing Planned Value (what was scheduled to be done), Earned Value (what was actually completed) and Actual Cost (what was spent), EVM provides early warning of cost and schedule problems and enables data-based forecasting of final project cost — often from as early as 15–20% project completion.
+By comparing Planned Value (what was scheduled to be done), Earned Value (what was actually completed) and Actual Cost (what was spent), EVM provides early warning of cost and schedule problems and enables data-based forecasting of final project cost, often from as early as 15 to 20% project completion.

-The most common EAC formula is EAC = BAC ÷ CPI — used when current cost performance is expected to continue for the rest of the project.
-Three alternatives used on the PMP exam: (1) EAC = AC + (BAC−EV) when remaining work proceeds at the original planned rate; (2) EAC = AC + new ETC when remaining work is fully re-estimated; (3) EAC = AC + [(BAC−EV) ÷ (CPI × SPI)] when both cost and schedule efficiency must improve.
+The most common EAC formula is EAC = BAC divided by CPI, used when current cost performance is expected to continue for the rest of the project.
+Three alternatives used on the PMP exam: EAC equals AC plus (BAC minus EV) when remaining work proceeds at the original planned rate, EAC equals AC plus new ETC when remaining work is fully re-estimated, and EAC equals AC plus [(BAC minus EV) divided by (CPI times SPI)] when both cost and schedule efficiency must improve.
 The exam tells you which to use based on the scenario context.

-Schedule Variance (SV = EV−PV) measures schedule performance in absolute terms — how many budget dollars of work are ahead or behind plan right now.
-Schedule Performance Index (SPI = EV÷PV) expresses this as an efficiency ratio — how many dollars of work are being completed per dollar planned.
+Schedule Variance (SV equals EV minus PV) measures schedule performance in absolute terms, how many budget dollars of work are ahead or behind plan right now.
+Schedule Performance Index (SPI equals EV divided by PV) expresses this as an efficiency ratio, how many dollars of work are being completed per dollar planned.
 SV is useful for understanding magnitude of slippage.
 SPI is useful for trending over time and cross-project comparisons.
 Both below their thresholds (SV negative, SPI below 1.0) mean behind schedule.